SimonStJG/fourbuttons/README.md

 ## First time Raspberry Pi Configuration

-To automatically connect to the wifi on startup:
+Automatically connect to the wifi on startup:
 1. `nmcli device wifi connect "<SSID>" password "<password>"`
 2. `nmcli connection up "<SSID>"`
-3. `nmcli connection mod "<SSID>" connection.autoconnect yes`

-To see if the wifi is connected: `nmcli connection show`.
+3. `nmcli connection mod "<SSID>" connection.autoconnect yes` (To see if the wifi is connected: `nmcli connection show`)

 Manually reserved 192.168.0.94 on the router.

 ## TODO

-* Still doesn't always startup cleanly, fails to connect to /dev/gpiomem sometimes
 * Should store schedule in a DB, so that it will still prompt for a missed action after a restart
 * Add more reminders
+* Go a bit more minimal and don't bother with sqlite or any of that, let's just read and write files